Uhlan: German uhlans

-In 1914, the Imperial German Army included 26 uhlan regiments, three of which were Guard regiments, 21 line (16 Prussian, two Württemberg and three Saxon) and two from the autonomous Royal Bavarian Army.
-All German uhlan regiments wore Polish style czapkas and tunics with plastron fronts, both in coloured parade uniforms and the field grey service dress introduced in 1910.
+In 1914, the Imperial German Army included 26 uhlan regiments, three of which were guard regiments, 21 line (16 Prussian, two from Württemberg and three Saxon) and two from the autonomous Bavarian army.
+All German uhlan regiments wore Polish-style czapkas and tunics with plastron fronts, both in coloured parade uniforms and the field grey service dress introduced in 1910.
 Because German hussar, dragoon and cuirassier regiments also carried lances in 1914, there was a tendency among their French and British opponents to describe all German cavalry as "uhlans".

-The lance carried by the uhlans (and after 1889 the entire German cavalry branch) was known as the Stahlrohrlanze which consisted of a 3.18 m long tube made of rolled steel-plate, weighing 1.6 kg.
+The lance carried by the uhlans (and after 1889 the entire German cavalry branch) was known as the which consisted of a 3.18 m tube made of rolled steel-plate, weighing 1.6 kg.
 The lance carried below its head a small pennant in different colours according to the province or state from which the regiment was recruited.
 The quadrangular spear point was 30 cm long and made of tempered steel.
 The butt end of the shaft was also pointed so that (in theory) the lance could be wielded as a double-ended weapon.

 After seeing mounted action during the first few weeks of World War I, the uhlan regiments were either dismounted to serve as "cavalry rifles" in the trenches of the Western Front or they were transferred to the Eastern Front where the more primitive battle conditions made it possible for horse cavalry to fulfill their intended role.
 All 26 German uhlan regiments were disbanded in 1918–1919.